prometheus/docs/content/docs/introduction/glossary.md

 ### Direct instrumentation

-Direct instrumentation is instrumentation added inline as part the source code of a program.
+Direct instrumentation is instrumentation added inline as part of the source code of a program.

 ### Endpoint